Book review – The Poison Belt: Being An Account of Another Amazing Adventure of Professor Challenger by Arthur Conan Doyle.

-Professor Summerlee queries Challenger’s confidence in the future.
+Professor Summerlee queries Challenger’s confidence in the future (the evolution of the surviving amoeba).
 And in his words perhaps reflects some of Conan Doyle’s loss of faith in mainstream Christianity.
 Though it was not until after the Great War that Conan Doyle’s interest in Spiritualism grew substantially, and eventually became the major occupation of his writing life.
-A little more on that in coming weeks.

 ‘You seem to take it for granted, Challenger,’ said Summerlee, ‘that the object for which this world was created was that it should produce and sustain human life.’

 ‘Well, sir, and what object do you suggest?’ asked Challenger, bristling at the least hint of contradiction.